dkwasny/D2R-Stash-Manager/README.md

 All Move operations should be logged in case anything goes wrong.

 __NOTE: Stashes should not be moved while D2R is running.__

 D2R stores stash information in memory and will write to disk once closed.
-The script has a rudimentary check to prevent users from accidentally moving stashes while D2R is running.
+This script has a rudimentary check to prevent users from accidentally moving stashes while D2R is running.

+As always, backup your save folder while adopting a new tool like this.

 ## Setup
 1. Install [Python](https://www.python.org/) if you don't have it.